jhadev/currensee/README.md

 - **Recurring Transactions (up to 6 months forward from starting date)**
 - **Toast Notifications**
 - **Error Handling**
-- **Walmart searches can be added to budget, default date is now, default category is shopping.
-API request needs to be routed differently to avoid CORS issue.
-Current implementation is slow.**
+- **Walmart searches can be added to budget, default date is now, default category is shopping.**
 - **Added stock search with TradingView charts**

 ### TODO